On the concentration of large deviations for fat tailed distributions, with application to financial data: Large deviations for i.i.d. variables with thin tailed distribution

-This procedure does not only determines the probability of the large deviation $E$, but it also informs us of how untypical outcomes are ``typically'' realized: one can show \cite{Cov} that the distribution of $X$, conditional on the occurrence of $E$, is given by $P\{X=x|E\}=P^*(x)$.
-So, for instance, a sample $\underline X$ exhibiting a large deviation in the mean $\bar x=\sum_iX_i/N \neq \langle X\rangle$ can be thought of as a sequence drawn independently from $P^*(x)$ in Eq. (\ref{Pstar}), with $g(x)=x$ and $\beta$ fixed so as to match the average\footnote{One could think of other distortions of the original pdf that match the average $\bar x$ in an i.i.d. sample, such as e.g. a translation of the pdf by the appropriate amount $Q(x)\to \tilde Q(x)=Q(x+ \langle X\rangle-\bar x)$.
-I.i.d. draws from $\tilde Q(x)$ will yield typical samples which are very unlikely, in general, i.e. which have a probability much less than $e^{-nI(\bar x)}$.}.
+This procedure not only determines the probability of the large deviation $E$, but it also informs us of how untypical outcomes are ``typically'' realized: one can show \cite{Cov} that the distribution of $X$, conditional on the occurrence of $E$, is given by $P\{X\le x|E\}=P_\beta(x)$.
+Thus a sample $\underline X$ exhibiting a large deviation in the mean $\bar x=\sum_iX_i/N \neq \langle X\rangle_Q$ can be thought of as a sequence drawn independently from $P_\beta(x)$ in Eq. (\ref{Pstar}).

-The rate function $I(\bar g)$ has the property that it is positive and it vanishes for $\bar g=\langle g\rangle$, which corresponds to the point $h=0$.
-This description holds if $\phi(h)$ exists at least for $h$ in an open neighborhood of the origin, i.e. if the pdf of $g(X)$ decays at least as an exponential for $|x|\to\infty$.
+The rate function $I(\bar x)$ has the property that it is positive and it vanishes for $\bar x=\langle X\rangle_Q$, which corresponds to the point $h=\beta=0$.
+This description holds if $\phi(h)$ exists at least for $h$ in an open neighborhood of the origin, i.e. if the p.d.f.\ of $X$ decays at least as an exponential for $|x|\to\infty$.
 What happens if this is not true?